 The new site provides organizers “with something we have missed since our days at the zoo: permanency in a beautiful setting and greater opportunity for recognition in order to grow our membership” by reaching out to residents of “neighboring towns.”

-The new concert area and Grant Pavilion are at the east end of Millennium Park – about five miles from downtown Grand Rapids.
+The new concert area and Currie Amphitheater are at the east end of Millennium Park – about five miles from downtown Grand Rapids.

 Although moving the series again is a concern, Denison said organizers expect to “have more attendance once people become aware of the change.”